-Political sociology, ethnic and racial relations in the Middle East, religion and politics, gender, Islamic family law, Qualitative methods
+Political sociology, ethnic and racial relations in the Middle East, ethnic violence, religion and politics, sociology of emotions, gender, Islamic family law, Qualitative methods

 Hyun Jeong Ha is a doctoral candidate in the Department of Sociology at the University of Texas at Austin.
 Her research interests lie at the intersection of political sociology, ethnic and racial relations, religion, and sociology of emotions in the context of the Middle East and North Africa.
-Based on her ethnographic field research in a Coptic Christian community in Cairo, Egypt, Ha’s dissertation examines how structural inequalities based on religion has led to the construction of an ethnic group.
+Based on her ethnographic field research in a Coptic Christian community in Cairo, Egypt, Ha’s dissertation examines how structural inequalities on the basis of religion have led to the construction of an ethnic group.
 Her recent Ethnic and Racial Studies article, “Emotions of the Weak: Violence and Ethnic Boundaries among Egyptian Christians” (2016), provides a theoretical framework to understand the emotions of the minority in response to sectarian violence and daily microaggressions.
-Another essay examines how schools are powerful institutions that contribute to ethnic boundary creation between Muslim and Christian students was published in the edited volume, Education and the Arab Spring: Resistance, Reform, and Democracy (Sense Publishers, 2016).
-Other articles on Islamic family law and gender politics, co-authored with Mounira M. Charrad, appeared in a monograph by Cambridge University Press (forthcoming) and in The Journal of the Korean Association for Islamic Studies (2008).
+Another essay, which examines how schools are powerful institutions that contribute to ethnic boundary creation between Muslim and Christian students, was published in the edited volume, Education and the Arab Spring: Resistance, Reform, and Democracy (Sense Publishers, 2016).
+Other articles on Islamic family law and gender politics, co-authored with Dr. Mounira M. Charrad, appeared in a monograph by Cambridge University Press (forthcoming) and in The Journal of the Korean Association for Islamic Studies (2008).
 Ha’s doctoral research has been funded by the Religious Research Association’s Constant H. Jacquet Research Award and multiple fellowships from UT’s Graduate School, the College of Liberal Arts, and the Department of Sociology.
-She has presented her work at the national and international conferences of The American Sociological Association, Harvard’s North American Association of Islamic and Muslim Studies Annual Conference, Wake Forest's The International Conference on Religion, Violence, and Peace, and The 1st International Conference on Contemporary and Historical Approaches to Emotions.
+She has been invited to present her work at the national and international conferences of the American Sociological Association, Harvard’s North American Association of Islamic and Muslim Studies Annual Conference, Wake Forest's The International Conference on Religion, Violence, and Peace, and The 1st International Conference on Contemporary and Historical Approaches to Emotions.

 SOC 308N • Compar Relig/Politics/Culture